tibetan-nlp/annodoc/index.md

 The UD project appears to suggest that in light verb constructions, the `NOUN` should depend on the `VERB` via the [`compound`](http://universaldependencies.org/u/dep/all.html#al-u-dep/compound) relation.
+This is likely not the right approach for Tibetan.
+Instead, we link the `NOUN` to the `VERB` via the `obj` relation.
+So in the above examples, the verb has the frame `Args: nsubj,obj`.

-This is likely not the right approach for Tibetan If a third core argument occurs with a light verb, then it may not appear with (unmarked) absolutive case, but must instead bear an overt case marker like an `iobj`.
+We take this approach for three reasons.
+First, if a third core argument occurs with a light verb, then it may not appear with (unmarked) absolutive case, but must instead bear an overt case marker like an `iobj`.
 This suggests that the `NOUN` part of a light verb construction is an object.

-A second objection to using the `compound` dependency relation is that it would make it more difficult to compare the use of a verb across different stages of the history of the language.
+Second, adopting the `compound` dependency relation would make it more difficult to compare the use of a verb across different stages of the history of the language.
 Light verb constructions are widespread in Modern Tibetan, but perhaps less so in Classical and Old Tibetan.
-Yet, it is certainly possible that instantiations of this construction arose from collocations that were once semantically compositional.
+Yet, it is certainly possible that members of this construction arose from collocations that were once semantically compositional.
 Third and finally, in the absence of sound syntactic tests, there is a certain subjectivity in diagnosing light verb constructions.
 We are not convinced that annotators would agree on when to label a `compound` relation.

 Despite these objections, the importance to our project of identifying light verbs cannot be understated.
-A proper verb lexicon needs to include those `NOUN` + `VERB` collocations that convey fundamental verbal meanings in the language.
-So a challenge remains.
+A proper verb lexicon for Tibetan needs to include those `NOUN` + `VERB` collocations that convey fundamental verbal meanings in the language.
+So a challenge most certainly remains.